 To forward file system change monitor events from a universal forwarder, you must configure the

 [fschange:<directory or file to monitor>] signedaudit = false index=_audit

-With this workaround, Splunk Enterprise indexes file system change monitor events into the _audit index with a sourcetype of
+With this workaround, the Splunk platform indexes file system change monitor events into the _audit index with a sourcetype of

 Monitor First In, First Out (FIFO) queues

 Get data from APIs and other remote data interfaces through scripted inputs